kiwipower/nutkin/README.md

 * prettify(thing): string - outputs a formatted value - does the right thing for nulls, arrays and tables
 * arraysEqual(array1, array2): bool
 * tablesEqual(table1, table2): bool
-* equal: bool - generic equality checker that does a deep equal for arryas and tables
+* equal: bool - generic equality checker that does a deep equal for arrays and tables
 * contains(array, thing): bool
 * negateIfRequired(string, bool): string - will prefix the given string with a negation (e.g. 'not ') if the second param is true

-All of the built-in matchers are implemented using this method, so the best place to see and example is in the source code itself.
+All of the built-in matchers are implemented this way, so the best place to see an example is in the source code itself.

 #### Usage